jlingford/personal-website/content/posts/colabfold/colabfold.md

 hours to minutes (depending on the GPU, sequence length, sequence complexity, and other parameters of course).

+### A solution for some

-The solution I've found that works best for myself is running ColabFold on my university high performance computing cluster which I have access to (Monash Uni's Massive M3 cluster).
+The solution I've found that works best for myself is running ColabFold on my university high performance computing (HPC) cluster which I have access to (Monash Uni's Massive M3 cluster).
-Of course, not everyone has access to a HPC, but if you're running AlphaFold a lot, there's a good chance that you're a researcher at a university to begin with, which makes you the target audience of this blog post!
+Of course, not everyone has access to a HPC, but I assume that if you're running AlphaFold a lot, there's a good chance you're a researcher at a university to begin with, so that makes you the target audience of this blog post!
 Most universities have a HPC that will grant staff and students access to after filling out some forms, and that gives you an extremely powerful computing resource at your fingertips which is well worth taking advantage of for